m5c/SpirolateralCurves/README.md

         +int startY
         +int endX
         +int endY
-        +String colour
     }

-    class VerticeSeriesProcessor{
+    class CurveProcessor{
-        +process([Vertice]):void
+        +process(curve):void
     }

-     VerticeSeriesProcessor <|-- SvgStringGenerator
+     CurveProcessor <|-- SvgStringBuilder
-     VerticeSeriesProcessor <|-- SvgBuilder
+     CurveProcessor <|-- SvgObjectBuilder
-     VerticeGenerator ..> Turtle : Lets turtle run in motives VerticeGenerator ..> TrailDescription : Produces trail description VerticeSeriesProcessor ..> TrailDescription : Consumes trail description TrailDescription *--> "1..*" Vertice
+     CurveGenerator ..> Turtle : Lets turtle run in motives CurveGenerator ..> Curve : Produces description of spirolateral curve CurveProcessor ..> Curve : Consumes description of spirolateral curve Curve *--> "1..*" Vertice : Spirolateral curve is composed of vertices
 ```

- > Main components of the *Turtle Typescript* project.
+ > Project components and relations.
+A `(Spirolateral) Curve`  object is first produced, then consumed for visual presentation.

 The main control flow consists of two phases:

-1. A `VerticeGenerator` creates a `Turtle` instance to produce a series of `Vertice` objects.
+1. **Generate** a spirolateral curve: A `VerticeGenerator` creates a `Turtle` instance to produce a series of `Vertice` objects.
    * The `Turtle` object embodies the a displacement strategy based on two parameters.
 The image ultimately generated is subject to the provided parameters (see previous section, ["*Graphics*"](#Graphics)).
    * Every `Turtle` displacement holds a starting position (where the `Turtle` was before moving) and an iteration ending position (where the `Turtle` is located after moving).
 The position pair defines a `Vertice`, which will be eventually visualized.
-2. A `VerticeSeriesProcessor` afterwards consumes a series of `Vertices`, to directly or indirectly visualize the total path taken by the `Turtle`.
+2. **Process** a spirolateral curve: A `VerticeSeriesProcessor` afterwards consumes a series of `Vertices`, to directly or indirectly visualize the total path taken by the `Turtle`.
    * The `SvgStringGenerator` produces a static file, which is stored on disk an can be inspected with an svg renderer, e.g. a browser.
    * The `SvgObjectBuilder` does not operate on String level, but constructs or modifies an SVG object, for dynamic visualization, i.e. instant re-rendering on `Turtle` parameter changes.